 10. Create Printed Promotions for Commercial Clients

-Potential clients love the tangible experience of holding your work in their hands.
+Potential clients love the tangible experience of connecting to your work in print.
 The original medium of photography brings it to life like no computer can.

 Most photographers rely on sending email promos (or none at all).
 A printed promotion will make you stand head and shoulders above the rest.

-You can create a magazine of your work with a company like Blurb for a relatively affordable price and send them to a select number of clients you’d like to work with.
+You can create a magazine of your work with a company like Blurb for a relatively affordable price and send them to a select number of clients you aim to work with.

 Printed promotions should be a part of a long-term marketing strategy.
 Consistency will get you results.
 It’s where the majority of your marketing dollars should go.